NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/view_individual_GEES2_images.md

 # Excel file requirements

-Named: Sentinel_2_Images.xlsx
-Column named: "image_ID"
+Your excel file should be named: "Sentinel_2_Images.xlsx" and it should have a column named: "image_ID"

 # Google Drive folder